-The activities of the Ministry of Foreign Affairs of Turkmenistan are regulated by the legislative acts of Turkmenistan: by laws “On Diplomatic Service,” “On the Status of Diplomatic Missions of Turkmenistan Abroad”, “On Diplomatic Ranks,” “On Consular Offices of Turkmenistan”, Conception of the foreign policy course of Turkmenistan.
+The activities of the Ministry of Foreign Affairs of Turkmenistan are regulated by the legislative acts of Turkmenistan: by laws “On Diplomatic Service,” “On the Status of Diplomatic Missions of Turkmenistan Abroad”, “On Diplomatic Ranks,” “On Consular Offices of Turkmenistan”, "On the State Protocol", "On the Ambassador Extraordinary and Plenipotentiary of Turkmenistan", "On international treaties of Turkmenistan", "On diplomatic representations of foreign states in Turkmenistan", Conception of the foreign policy course of Turkmenistan.

 The tasks, functions and order of activities of structural subdivisions of the central office of the Ministry of Foreign Affairs of Turkmenistan are determined by the relevant provisions.
 The structure and number of employees of the central office of the Ministry of Foreign Affairs of Turkmenistan, as well as of the diplomatic representations and consular offices of Turkmenistan abroad, are approved by the President of Turkmenistan.

-At present, Turkmenistan has established diplomatic relations with 142 states of the world.
-There are 38 diplomatic missions and consular offices of Turkmenistan abroad.
-The diplomatic representations of 35 foreign countries work in Turkmenistan.
+At present, Turkmenistan has established diplomatic relations with 149 states of the world.
+There are 40 diplomatic missions and consular offices of Turkmenistan abroad.
+The diplomatic representations of 35 foreign countries and 13 representations of international organizations work in Turkmenistan.

 The priorities of Turkmenistan’s foreign policy are to maximize the promotion of comprehensive peace, stability and security, consistent implementation of the UN Sustainable Development Goals, consolidation of neighborly relations and cooperation in the region and beyond, creation of favorable conditions for the implementation of disarmament, settlement of the existing conflicts and contradictions by peaceful political means, and ensuring energy security.